 Any ED-related conversation between you and your partner has to come from a place of mutual understanding about the myths of ED: The man suffering from ED is no less of a man by any degree of logic, and their partner is equally no less attractive or responsible for the problem.

-Also, ED does not have a single root cause since it can affect men with very different lifestyles for very different reasons, some physical and some psychological, including factors related to sexual arousal.
+Also, ED or other sexual difficulties do not have a single root cause since they can affect men with very different lifestyles for very different reasons, some physical and some psychological, including factors related to sexual arousal.

 Rebuild Your Intimacy Together